Searching for the best thing to do in Penang? Even if you have been here multiple times, there’s always something new to see and do in vibrant Penang!

 4. Wander Among The Clan Jetties Of Penang

-Chew Jetty is one of the remaining traditional settlements left by Chinese immigrants open to the public from 9am to 9pm to casually observe their lifestyle.
+Chew Jetty is one of the remaining traditional settlements left by Chinese immigrants.
+It is open to the public from 9am to 9pm to casually observe the local lifestyle.

 Do respect the privacy of the families that still live here and refrain from taking photos of the house interiors and families!